Kaiwhakahaere Toa Kawhe/Wharekai

 - knowledge of food and drink preparation and presentation

-- ability to plan and organise catering for functions such as weddings or conferences
+- the ability to plan menus and organise catering for functions such as weddings or conferences

 - awareness of competitors' prices and services, and market trends.

-- often work long hours, including evenings and weekends, but may also do shift work
+- often work long hours, including evenings and weekends, and may also do shift work

-- work in restaurants, bars, offices and restaurant kitchens
+- work in bars, cafes, catering kitchens, cafeterias, fast food and restaurant kitchens, and offices

 - work in conditions that may be hot, noisy and stressful